theNEOkun/rust-timer/README.md

 The -m flag can alternatively be added next to last, to indicate that the next argument is a message to be displayed when the timer rings.

+### Regarding the s flag

+At the moment, it adds about .007/minute, which over 24h adds up to around 9 minutes.
+Work is being done to lower this, but keep it in mind.